Negotiating Natural Resource Agreements

 B.S., Electrical Engineering, University of Colorado, 1970, with special honors

-James M. King, a partner in the Denver office of Baker & Hostetler LLP, serves mining exploration and operating companies in transactional and administrative matters relating to acquisitions, leases, sales, joint ventures and limited liability companies.
+James M. King, a retired partner of Baker & Hostetler LLP, has extensive experience serving mining exploration and operating companies in transactional and administrative matters relating to acquisitions, leases, sales, joint ventures and limited liability companies.
 He also has extensive experience with commercial and agricultural real estate transactions.

 While in law school, Mr. King worked as a law clerk for the Rocky Mountain Mineral Law Foundation.
-He has since served on numerous Foundation committees, including the Executive Committee which is the primary governing committee for the Foundation.
+He has since served on numerous Foundation committees, including the Board of Directors.
 He was the 2004-05 President of the Foundation and is now a lifetime trustee.
 He has written several papers and articles on selected areas of mining law, public land law and mineral contracting, including “Risk Allocation in Consulting and Mine Construction Contracts,” presented at the Foundation’s 37th Annual Institute.
-He is also a member of the Title Standards Committee of the Colorado Bar Association.
+He is also co-chair of the Title Standards Committee of the Colorado Bar Association.